lparedesl/Bamazon/README.md

 ## Configuration

-1. Create a MySQL database.
+1. Create a MySQL database (Any name you want).

 2. Inside the folder `config` create a file named `env.js`.